 After becoming aware of its limits as an art based on illusion, painting as a genre has reached the level of abstraction developed in the twentieth century, and afterward the stage of the “Schein” (appearance/radiance) seen in Gerhard Richter’s works.
 Even so, couldn’t we dare to expect that the new reality of painting, sculpture, and photography, as well as the art which we cannot imagine yet, be born out of the digital realm, such as in the case of Rozendaal’s works?
 The six lenticular paintings that make up this exhibition leave us unable to catch the true essence of the image which changes depending on the viewer’s perspective.
 At the same time, due to their changing quality, these images always keep their freshness, and it can be said that they reflect the outward scenery which keeps changing at an accelerating pace.
 Rozendaal’s works – in which there is no attachment towards things that have shape, but rather show complete freedom and playfulness – seem to inspire hope for that what we call “painting.”

-Born in 1980 in the Netherlands, Rafaël Rozendaal is known as a visual artist.
-Although based in New York, he works everywhere in the world, as you can see from his Instagram pictures.
-He has been creating website artworks since 2000 and has expanded his activity range to installations, lenticular works, fabrics and even poetry.
-Among the artist’s representative exhibitions in recent years, his participation in 2015 in the internationally renowned art program “Times Square Midnight Moment” organized by the Times Square Alliance in New York has won great acclaim.
-In the framework of this program, his works have been projected from all the large screens throughout Times Square at midnight for the entire month of February.
-Moreover, Rozendaal’s website works are included in the collections of the Whitney Museum and of the Museum of the Image (MOTI) in the Netherlands.
+Born in the Netherlands in 1980, Rafaël Rozendaal is an acclaimed visual artist renowned for using the Internet as a medium.
+Although based in New York, he works everywhere in the world, as you can easily see from his Instagram pictures.
+He has been creating website artworks since 2000 and has expanded his activity range to installations, lenticular works, textiles, and even poetry.
+Among the artist’s representative exhibitions in recent years, his participation in 2015 in the internationally renowned art program “Times Square Midnight Moment”—organized by the Times Square Alliance in New York—has won great recognition.
+In the framework of this program, his works have been projected from all of the massive screens throughout Times Square at midnight for the entire month of February.
+Moreover, Rozendaal’s website works are included in the collections of the Whitney Museum (New York) and the Museum of the Image (MOTI) in his home country, the Netherlands.